Last Updated August 29, 2024

 When you access our Website, we collect certain data automatically using technical means and tools.
 This data relates to your device, as well as your experience on our Website and other websites, including the following:

 Website Monitoring.
-Please be aware that we use cookies and other tracking technologies within our Websites to monitor and record any and all activities and communications to, from, and on the Websites in order to safeguard, improve, and analyze usage of the Website, and for the other purposes listed in this Privacy Policy.
-For the avoidance of doubt, you hereby acknowledge, agree, and consent to such monitoring and recording.
+Please be aware that we, and our service providers and partners, use cookies and other tracking technologies within our Websites to monitor and record any and all activities and communications to, from, and on the Websites in order to safeguard, improve, and analyze usage of the Website, and for the other purposes listed in this Privacy Policy.
+For the avoidance of doubt, you hereby acknowledge, agree, and consent to such monitoring and recording by us and our service providers and partners.

 2. Whose Personal Information Do We Collect; Sources of Data